HeartWareDK/TextString/README.md

 to check if the string is one of multiple values (case-INsensitive check, of course).

 To use it, simply USE HeartWare.Strings in your application and declare your case-INsensitive strings as type TextString.
-You can use them as ordinary strings, except for VAR parameters, ie. you can assign it to other string expressions, or use it in a string expression.
+You can use them as ordinary strings, except for VAR parameters, ie. you can assign it to other string variables, or use it in a string expression.
 You cannot, however use it in DELETE, INSERT and the like procedures, where the string to operate on is a VAR parameter, but it should be easy to implement overloads to handle this.